damianStrojek/Security-Testing-of-Web-Applications/README.md

-# Security Testing Environment for Web Applications
+# Environment for Security Tests of Web Applications

 ## Description